CPK Insurance

 The most practical way to lower commercial auto insurance cost in Connecticut is to reduce the risk signals that carriers price into the policy.
 Start with driver management: clean driver records, documented training, and a fleet safety program can help because Connecticut’s accident data shows following too closely, reckless driving, weather conditions, and drowsy driving as major crash causes.
 Adding GPS tracking and dash cameras can also support safer driving habits and create better claim evidence after a vehicle accident.

 Deductibles are another lever.
 Choosing higher deductibles can reduce premium, but only if your business can absorb the out-of-pocket cost when collision or comprehensive claims happen.
-That tradeoff matters in Connecticut because the average claim cost in the state is $15,866, which means a low deductible may be attractive for some businesses but not all.
-Coverage limits also matter: the state minimum is $25,000/$50,000/$25,000, but higher limits may be worth discussing if your vehicles travel frequently on busy routes or carry valuable tools.
+That tradeoff matters in Connecticut because claim costs can be significant, which means a low deductible may be attractive for some businesses but not all.
+Coverage limits also matter: the state minimum liability requirement applies, but higher limits may be worth discussing if your vehicles travel frequently on busy routes or carry valuable tools.

 Bundling can help too.
-The product data says businesses may save 10–20% through multi-policy discounts when commercial auto is bundled with other business coverages through the same carrier.
-That can be relevant in Connecticut’s competitive market, where 520 insurers are active and quote structures vary.
+Businesses may save through multi-policy discounts when commercial auto is bundled with other business coverages through the same carrier.
+That can be relevant in Connecticut’s competitive market, where insurers are active and quote structures vary.
 Shop annually, because premium differences can change as your mileage, drivers, or operating radius change.
 If you run one company car instead of a full fleet, ask whether the insurer treats it as business auto insurance in Connecticut or as a broader fleet account, since the structure can affect price and flexibility.

 Our Recommendation for Connecticut